 Once called Unknown White Male, Jaume Collet-Serra‘s film Unknown stars Liam Neeson who emerges from a four-day coma after an accident only to find that his identity has been stolen.
 There’s now a trailer for the film; watch it after the break.
 Read More »

 X-Men: First Class is shooting now, and the first set photos have shown up online.
-They show January Jones in character as Emma Frost, and you can see a few of the images after the break.
+They show January Jones in character as Emma Frost.
 Read More »

 The X-Men: First Class casting train just keeps rolling.
 We said this week would see a flurry of news, and now here’s another batch of casting announcements.
 Some of the roles are pretty big, some are minor, and they’re all buried after the break, because that’s just the way things have to be.
 Read More »

 Since no one on the Internet is discoursing on the season three finale of Mad Men, the show’s creator, Matthew Weiner, has decided to do just that in a new interview.
 After the jump, we’ll dive into Weiner’s candid explanations for the massive changes that went down last Sunday and how they may or may not bleed into season four.
 We also intertwine our thoughts on the finale and our opinion of the entire season.

 Before we get into that, the trades report that Weiner’s directorial movie debut, You Are Here, has been delayed until 2011.
 The primary cast for the romantic comedy, which includes Jennifer Aniston, Zach Galifiankis, and Bradley Cooper, is said to still be aboard the project.
 Though no further details are given on a time frame, Mad Men‘s fourth season is cited as the reason for the production’s delay.
 Weiner also has a very-active film deal set up at Lionsgate.